 Introduction

-This list of the best Amazon PPC agencies was built for that specific reader who has trusted an agency before, got let down, and now wants to see proof before another contract.
+This list was built for that specific reader.
+The one who trusted an agency before, got let down, and now wants to see proof before signing another contract.

-What makes this list any different is the fact that every agency here has been evaluated against the 4 failure patterns that cause most of the bad agency experiences.
-This includes account manager churn, cadence theater, metric manipulation, and lock-in contracts.
+What makes this list different is the evaluation framework.
+Every agency here has been measured against the four failure patterns that produce most bad agency experiences: account manager churn, cadence theater, metric manipulation, and lock-in contracts.

-The list ranks by what agencies actually do after the first month, and not what they pitch in the sales call.
+The ranking reflects what agencies actually do after the first month — not what they pitch in the sales call.

-Olifant Digital holds the #1 spot because it’s the agency brands switch to after others have failed.
-The difference is obvious: we are in your account every day, doing actual optimization work, while most agencies send weekly reports and call it management.
+Olifant Digital holds the #1 spot because it's the agency brands switch to after others have failed.
+That isn't a marketing line — it's the throughline in our published case studies.
+We're in your Amazon account every day doing actual optimization work, while most agencies send weekly reports and call it management.

 Why Amazon Sellers Get Burned by PPC Agencies (The 4 Failure Patterns)